liqd/adhocracy-plus/docs/installation_prod.md

 ### Run the server as system daemon

-In order to start up the software as a regular system daemon, similar to a database or webserver, we need to create unit files.
+In order to start up the software as a regular system daemon, similar to a database or webserver, we need to create service files.

 `/etc/systemd/system/adhocracy-plus.service`: